The Elthamread 2018

 The idea of the Elthamread is for everyone living in SE9 to read the same book each October then come together at various events to discuss our views.
 The aim is to encourage people to read books and talk about them.

-Mr Loverman by Bernadine Evaristo is the 2018 Elthamread
+Mr Loverman by Bernardine Evaristo is the 2018 Elthamread

 Mr Loverman tells the story of Barrington Jedidiah Walker, a seventy-four year old man who leads a double life.
 Born and bred in Antigua, Barrington has lived in Hackney since the 1960s.
 A flamboyant, wisecracking local character with a dapper taste in retro suits and a fondness for quoting Shakespeare, Barrington is a husband, father and grandfather.
 His deeply religious wife, Carmel, suspects he sleeps with other women.
 In fact, Barrington is secretly homosexual and in a relationship with his great childhood friend Morris.
 When their marriage goes into meltdown, Barrington wants to divorce Carmel and live with Morris.
 But after a lifetime of fear and deception, will he manage to break away?